Stress is the most underestimated and misunderstood component of learning.

 We are fully engaged and not bored with such a focused activity.
 We are challenged, but not tense, worried or overwhelmed.
 In this state, we become completely absorbed in the activity and lose track of time and other distractions.
 The experience is often described as enjoyable, rewarding and energizing.

-The balance between challenge and excessive demands
+The balance between challenge and overwhelm

 Boredom arises from the feeling that this moment is not enough.